MichaelCurrin/python-twitter-guide/CONTRIBUTING.md

 ## Submit changes
+> How to submit a Pull Request

+Note: If you are unsure if a change is needed or how to do it, create an issue first and we can discuss it there.

 1. Create a fork in your own Github account.
     - [![Repo forks](https://img.shields.io/github/forks/MichaelCurrin/python-twitter-guide?style=social)](https://github.com/MichaelCurrin/python-twitter-guide)
 2. Set the project up locally or on Github Pages as per the [Development](/development.md) doc.
 3. Switch to a feature branch on your fork.
 4. Test your changes.
-5. Create a Pull Request on your repo which points to the original repo's `master` branch`.
+5. Create a Pull Request on your repo which points to the original repo's `master` branch.